Be wildlife wise this winter

 - Post your sighting to Wolverine Watch – let regional researchers know you may have seen tracks or an animal.
 This will contribute to an even better understanding of wolverines in our region.

-- If you see a caribou or caribou tracks, let the Ministry of Environment regional office in Nelson know by calling 250-354-6333.
+- If you see a caribou or caribou tracks, let the Ministry of Environment know by submitting your wildlife observation online.

 - Tell your fellow skiers and riders.
 Let others know if there are places to avoid.